material-components/material-components-android/docs/components/ProgressIndicator.md

 progressIndicator.contentDescription = contentDescription
 ```

+**Note:** Depending on the track thickness of the linear progress indicator, the
+component could be less than or equal to 4dp tall.
+There's a known limitation in
+the focus indicator (green box) while using the talkback.
+It will fail to draw
+the focus indicator, if the component bounds is less than or equal to 4dp in
+either dimension.
+Consider to use `android:paddingTop` and
+`android:paddingBottom` to increase the bounds height when available.

 ### Showing/hiding the progress indicator

 By default, the progress indicator will be shown or hidden without animations.